SUDDEN DESU

 As a bit of an aside, here is a scan of the ad for the game that appeared in Gamest 212.

 The screenshots are the same as the preview article, so nothing particularly interesting there.
-However, it is amusing that Psikyo's website was hosted on a free (?) service and didn't yet have its own domain name.
+However, it is amusing that Psikyo’s website was hosted on free or ISP hosting and didn’t yet have its own domain name.
 It seems this was quite brief, though: the ad above was published in February 1998 and the earliest capture of that URL on the Web Archive, from December 1998, is already an HTTP 302 redirecting to psikyo.co.jp.

-But happily, there are some contemporary captures of psikyo.co.jp and indeed, Daraku Tenshi in included on their products page.
-And on that page are some more screenshots from the same prototype version.
-Two of them are the same as the ones in the ad/Gamest preview, but there are two more which do not appear in the publication.
+But happily, there are some contemporary captures of psikyo.co.jp and as expected, Daraku Tenshi is listed on their products page.
+And on that page are a few more screenshots from the same prototype version.
+Two of them are the same ones we’ve seen in the ad/Gamest preview, but there are two additional images.

 Unfortunately these don’t show us anything particularly interesting, but at least they’re preserved.
 And it’s always fun to look at 20+ year old websites.